qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 - Download OSGeo4W Installer (`32 bit <http://download.osgeo.org/osgeo4w/osgeo4w-setup-x86.exe>`_ or
   `64 bit <http://download.osgeo.org/osgeo4w/osgeo4w-setup-x86_64.exe>`_) and start it
 - Select *Advanced Install*,

-- navigate to the *Desktop* section and
+- navigate to the *Desktop* section
 - and pick one or more of the following packages:

   +-------------------+------------------------------+-------------------+-------------------------------------------------------+